-For more than thirty years the ministry of Grace Presbyterian Church has faithfully proclaimed the Word of God.
+For more than thirty years the ministry of Grace Presbyterian Church has faithfully proclaimed the Word of God on the Treasure Coast.

 The origins of Grace Presbyterian Church lie in the creation of a young denomination with decidedly old teachings.
 By the mid-twentieth century the rich and vibrant American Presbyterian church had followed many other large denominations into theological liberalism and came to deny many of the essential truths of the Christian faith.

 By 1979, the congregation had grown enough to be particularized as a full congregation.
 About the same time a large parcel of wooded land was purchased on Britt Road in north Stuart (affectionately known as “Grace Woods”).
 The location was intended to allow the congregation to serve both the Martin County and Port St. Lucie areas.
 After several years of meeting in the Stuart Women’s Club on East Ocean Boulevard and other locations, the church constructed the current sanctuary in 1984.
-Two years later the building was expanded to provide a larger meeting place, assorted rooms and a large kitchen to provide for the growing congregation.
+Two years later the building was expanded to provide a larger meeting place and kitchen for the growing congregation.

-For more than a generation Grace Presbyterian Church has remained steadfastly committed to the “ordinary means” of grace — that is, to the simple ministry of the Word and Sacraments.
-From its annual Spring Bible Conference, twice-weekly shared meals and observation of the Lord’s Day, Grace Presbyterian Church has been often noted for its warm community and fellowship.
+Grace Presbyterian Church has remained steadfastly committed to the “simple means of grace” — that is, to the simple ministry of the Word, prayer, and the Sacraments.
+From its annual Spring Bible Conference, monthly shared meals, and enjoyment of the Lord’s Day, Grace Presbyterian Church has been often noted for its warm community and fellowship.